gagolews/clustering-benchmarks/.devel/sphinx/weave/suite-v1.md

 (sec:battery-fcps)=
 ## `fcps`

-9 datasets from the *Fundamental Clustering Problem Suite* proposed by A. Ultsch {cite}`fcps` from the Marburg University, Germany.
+Nine datasets from the *Fundamental Clustering Problem Suite* proposed by A. Ultsch {cite}`fcps` from the Marburg University, Germany.